Dabangg 3: Development

 Later in that month, it was reported that Kajol was offered the role of an antagonist, but she refused to play it, as she told the media that "her role was not as strong as that of Salman".

 In October 2017, it was reported that the writers had started scripting the film, and it would go on floors by mid-2018.
 In the following month, it was confirmed by Arbaaz Khan that Prabhu Deva would direct the film, and he will look after the creative control.
 As of March 2018, Deva confirmed that he will direct the film and Salman Khan, Sonakshi Sinha and Arbaaz Khan will portray their earlier respective character.
 Sajid–Wajid will again compose for the film soundtrack.
-On 31 March 2019, Salman and Arbaaz arrived in Indore to begin shooting for Dabangg 3 from 1 April.
+On 31 March 2019, Salman and Arbaaz arrived in Indore to begin shooting for Dabangg 3 on 1 April.

 Filming

-Principal photography began in April 2019.
-The shooting was completed in September 2019.
+Principal photography began in April 2019 in Indore, Madhya Pradesh.
+The film's title track was shot in Maheshwar.
+Filming was completed in October 2019 in Jaipur.

 Soundtrack

 The film's music is composed by Sajid–Wajid while lyrics are written by Jalees Sherwani, Danish Sabri, Sameer Anjaan, Sajid Khan and Irrfan Kamal.
 The album, originally recorded in Hindi features six songs and was released on 13 November 2019 by T-Series.

 The track "Hud Hud" featured in both Dabangg and Dabangg 2 and was recreated in the film.
 The version in Dabangg 3 borrows lyrics and music heavily from a previous Sajid-Wajid composition, "Rab Ka Banda", from the soundtrack of the 2008 film Hello.
-The dance number, "Munni Badnaam Hui" was guest-written and guest-composed by Lalit Pandit from the 2010 original was recreated as "Munna Badnaam Hua".
+The dance number, "Munni Badnaam Hui" was guest-written and guest-composed by Lalit Pandit from 2010 original and was recreated as "Munna Badnaam Hua".

 Release

-Before some months of filming, Dabangg 3 was said to be slated for release on 5 June 2020 coinciding with Eid-ul-Fitr.
-But when it was announced that Inshallah, another film starring Khan, was scrapped the release date of Dabangg 3 was advanced to 20 December 2019, coinciding with Christmas.
+Before some months of filming, Dabangg 3 was said to be scheuled to release on 5 June 2020 coinciding with Eid-ul-Fitr.
+However, when it was announced that Inshallah, another film starring Khan, was shelved, the release date of Dabangg 3 was advanced to 20 December 2019, coinciding with Christmas.

-The film was theatrically released in India on 20 December 2019 in Hindi, along with dubbed versions in Kannada, Tamil and Telugu languages.
+The film was theatrically released in India on 20 December 2019 in Hindi, along with dubbed versions in Tamil, Telugu, and Kannada languages.
+The film was later made available for streaming on Amazon Prime Video in Hindi and dubbed languages of Telugu, Tamil, and Kannada.